eluinstra/ebms-core/readme.txt

 - Oracle
 - DB2

-You can configure them by configuring the right driver and connection string:
+You can configure the database by adding the right JDBC driver to the classpath and configuring the right driver and connection string:

 # Set username and password
 ebms.jdbc.username=<username>